Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 ![](docs/assets/datatable-actions-console.png)

-Developers are allowed putting any payloads as row actions.
+Developers are allowed to use any payloads as row actions.
 The only requirement for the objects is having `title` property.

 Once corresponding action is clicked in the dropdown menu DataTable invokes `executeRowAction` event